FAQ’s

 If an individual’s income and assets are below a certain threshold, they may be eligible for financial assistance from the Scottish Government to help pay for their care home fees.
 The government may pay some or all of the care home fees, or provide a contribution towards them.
 Get in touch with the team for more information.

-When you pay your weekly care home fees at Trinity House, this includes your accommodation, all meals, snacks, and drinks, as well as any activities you participate in, in-house facilities you use, and local excursions (some may incur additional charges where applicable).
+When you pay your weekly care home fees at Trinity House, this includes your accommodation, all meals, snacks, and drinks, as well as any activities you participate in, in-house facilities you use, chiropody and podiatry services, and local excursions.

-All care and support are also included within your weekly fees, although some additional medical services such as dental care or chiropody may come at an extra cost.
+All care and support are also included within your weekly fees, although some additional medical services such as dental care may come at an extra cost.

 We try to accommodate all our resident’s requests but some may incur additional charges.
 Please contact the team for more information regarding this.

-If someone is having financial difficulties, we want to be able to help you in any way we can, whether that’s looking at different finance options or relocating you to a smaller suite inside the home.
+If someone is having financial difficulties, we want to be able to help them in any way we can, including looking at different financial options.
+Additionally, if someone’s capital comes below a certain threshold, they may be eligible for funding from the local council.
 Speak to our team about how we can support you.

 If your care home fees cost more than what your local council is willing to pay, someone else can make up the difference between that figure and the home’s fee, such as a family member.